ArnaoutLab/diversity/README.md

 ## Partitioned diversity

-Some diversity indices compare the diversities of subsets of a community with respect to the overall community.
+Some diversity indices compare the diversities of the subcommunities with respect to the overall metacommunity.
 For example, two subcommunities with the same frequency distribution but no shared species each comprise half of the combined metacommunity diversity.

 ## Frequency-sensitive diversity